Takeaways

 A down payment is an initial lump sum cash payment to a lender when purchasing a home, expressed as a percentage of your total home price.
 Your down payment is made to your mortgage provider at the close of your transaction to reduce the total mortgage you owe.

 Saving for a down payment is the highest barrier to entry into the housing market.
 For younger professionals, a down payment can take years of diligent savings or a major financial windfall.
-Because saving for a down payment can take a while, it is vital to break down the process of saving for a down payment into actionable steps.
+Because it can take a while, it is vital to break down the process into actionable steps.

 9 Steps to Save for a Down Payment